Capcom vs. SNK 2: Reception

 In Japan, Game Machine listed Capcom vs. SNK 2 on their September 15, 2001 issue as being the second most-successful arcade game of the month.
 It was a runner-up for GameSpot's annual "Best Fighting Game" award among console games, losing to Garou: Mark of the Wolves for Dreamcast and 16-bit Neo Geo AES.

 The PlayStation 2 and Xbox versions of Capcom vs. SNK 2 received "favorable" reviews, while the GameCube version received "average" reviews, according to the review aggregation website Metacritic.
-While the game is virtually identical across all four consoles, the GameCube version received lower review scores due to the native control scheme of the GameCube controller, not designed for traditional fighting games.
+The GameCube version received lower review scores due to the native control scheme of the GameCube controller, not designed for traditional fighting games.
 AllGame gave the PS2 version a score of three stars out of five, saying, "Those who haven't played a fighting game in a long time might also be impressed, but the weak visuals will be a major turnoff for the average gamer."
 In Japan, Famitsu gave it a score of 35 out of 40 for the Dreamcast and PS2 versions, and 31 out of 40 for the GameCube version.
 GameSpot named Capcom vs. SNK 2 EO the best Xbox game of February 2003, and It was later a runner-up for GameSpot's annual "Best Multiplayer Game" award, losing to Warcraft III: The Frozen Throne.
 Its GameCube version was a runner-up for GameSpot's annual "Most Disappointing Game on GameCube" award.
 It was also a runner-up for "Outstanding Fighting Game Sequel" by the National Academy of Video Game Trade Reviewers, losing to Dead or Alive 3.
+During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Capcom vs. SNK 2 EO for "Console Fighting Game of the Year", which it ultimately lost to Tekken 4.

 In 2010, Marissa Meli of UGO.com listed Capcom vs. SNK 2 among the top 25 fighting games of all time.
 In 2011, Peter Rubin of Complex ranked it as the 11th best fighting game of all time.
 In 2012, Lucas Sullivan of GamesRadar included it among the little-known classic fighting games that deserve HD remakes, adding that "every fighting game fan needs to play CvS2 at least once".
 Rich Knight and Gus Turner of Complex ranked it as the fourth best 2D fighting game of all time in 2013.
+The recycled art has led criticism of Capcom's art department.